chenasraf/simple-scaffold/README.md

 </h2>

-Looking to streamline your workflow and get your projects up and running quickly?
-Look no further than Simple Scaffold - the easy-to-use NPM package that simplifies the process of organizing and copying your commonly-created files.

-With its agnostic and un-opinionated approach, Simple Scaffold can handle anything from a few simple files to an entire app boilerplate setup.
-Plus, with the power of **Handlebars.js** syntax, you can easily replace custom data and personalize your files to fit your exact needs.
-But that's not all - you can also use it to loop through data, use conditions, and write custom functions using helpers.

-Don't waste any more time manually copying and pasting files - let Simple Scaffold do the heavy lifting for you and start building your projects faster and more efficiently today!
+Simple Scaffold is a file scaffolding tool.
+You define templates once, then generate files from them whenever you need — whether it's a single component or an entire app boilerplate.

+Templates use **Handlebars.js** syntax, so you can inject data, loop over lists, use conditionals, and write custom helpers.
+It works as a CLI or as a Node.js library, and it doesn't care what kind of files you're generating.

 <div align="center">